umano/AndroidSlidingUpPanel/README.md

 -----------
 You can restrict the drag area of the sliding panel to a specific view by using the `setDragView` method.

-You can change the panel height by using the `setPanelheight` method.
+You can change the panel height by using the `setPanelHeight` method.

 You can change the panel shadow by using the `setShadowDrawable` method.
 No shadow is displayed by default.
 Implementation